nturley3/zeek-docker/README.md

 There are two versions of build files contained in this repository:

 * An Ubuntu build version that is used for Zeek script development, code testing, PCAP testing etc. This is not a multi-stage build and produces a rather large image (around 1GB).
 It contains some helpful tools for doing Zeek script development form within the container.
 This will compile the latest LTS version of Zeek.
 * An Alpine build that is multi-stage and can be used to run Zeek in your environment on live traffic.
 For example, this build is great for running Zeek on a Raspberry Pi at home.
-This will compile the latest LTS version of Zeek.
+This will compile the latest LTS version of Zeek and the image size is around 40MB.

 NOTE: At this time, a trusted build is not available from a public Docker Registry.
 You should use this repository to build local images.